Last updated on July 16th, 2019 at 02:38 am

 For you that are suffering from hyperhidrosis, please do not think that drinking water will reduce your heavy sweating problem.
 The apocrine glands, which are the ones responsible for hyperhidrosis will not be stopped by drinking water.
 However, if you are doing physical activity, your overall sweating will be reduced if you drink plenty of water.

 The benefit of drinking plenty of water for people suffering from hyperhidrosis is that your sweat will not smell as bad as if you drink too many sweetened drinks or if you do not drink much at all.
 And that is a plus for heavy sweaters.
-It seems to be impossible to stay fresh for more than only a few hours, so drinking plenty of waters really help.
+It seems to be impossible to stay fresh for more than only a few hours, so drinking plenty of water really helps.

 9 Health Benefits Of Drinking Water